jphumphries/jphumphries/README.md

 ---

-⭐ *I'm definitely actively seeking opportunities in Compliance Auditing, Risk Management, and GRC where I can contribute to strengthening security posture and driving compliance goals.*
+⭐ *I'm actively seeking opportunities in Compliance Auditing, Risk Management, and GRC where I can contribute to strengthening security posture and driving compliance goals.*